Cambrai: Location

-The town of Cambrai is situated in the southern part of the Nord Department, of which it is chef-lieu of the arrondissement.
-It belongs to the dense network of the cities of the area which are separated by a few tens of kilometres: Douai is only 24 km away, Valenciennes is 29 km, Arras is 35 km and Saint-Quentin 37 km, all measured as the crow flies.
+The town of Cambrai is in the southern part of the Nord Department, of which it is chef-lieu of the arrondissement.
+It belongs to the dense network of the cities of the area which are separated by a few tens of kilometres: Douai is 24 km away, Valenciennes is 29 km, Arras is 35 km and Saint-Quentin 37 km, all measured as the crow flies.
 The regional capital, Lille, is 52 km from Cambrai.

 Cambrai is not very far from several European capitals: Brussels is 108 km away, Paris is 160 km and London is 279 km.

-The city was born and developed on the right bank of the Scheldt river, locally known as the Escaut.
+Cambrai was born and developed on the right bank of the Scheldt river, locally known as the Escaut.
 The river has its source in the department of Aisne, just a little over 20 km away.